patrick-llgc/Learning-Deep-Learning/paper_notes/locomotion_next_token_pred.md

 _March 2024_

 tl;dr: A motion controller based on next token prediction of sensorimotor tokens for bipedal humanoid locomotion.
+The most obvious advantage over prev methods is scaling.

 #### Overall impression
 The paper tackles humanoid control, specifically humanoid locomotion (standing upright and moving legs) as an e2e control problem.
 The sequence of sensory observations and motor actions makes up **sensorimotor trajectories**, as the sentence of the physical world.
 Note that there is NO images or perception involved, but only streams of relatively sparse, structured output.